werpu/mona-dish/docs/Messaging.md

  * broker.registerListener(channel, listener) registers a new listener to the current broker and channel
  * broker.unregisterListener(channel, listener) unregisters the given listener *
- * broker.broadcast(message, optional direction, optional callBrokerListeners)
+ * broker.broadcast(channel, message, optional direction, optional callBrokerListeners)
  * sends a message (channel included in the message object) in a direction (up, down, both)
  * and also optionally calls the listeners on the same broker (default off) *